Coolah railway line: Closure

 From opening, the Coolah line generally faced losses of income due to lower than anticipated goods and passenger transportation along the line.
 Regular passenger services ceased in 1975 with the closure of the remaining stations between Craboon and Coolah, as part of the larger rail network rationalisation occurring in New South Wales during the latter half of the 20th century.
 The last official passenger train ran along the line on 27 February 1982, and the line closed on 29 January 1986.
 Since closure the line has remained disused, with the remains of the railway still visible through most sections.

 Description

 Route

 The line ran through relatively flat country, in a generally north western direction from Craboon.
 During construction, controversy surrounded the final proposed route of the line as it sat on a flood plain, and in July 1920 parts of the line had to be reconstructed due to flooding.
 Stations along the line were constructed from either timber planks or concrete, and most were located next to stockyards or adjacent to passing loops.

 Locomotives

-Between 1920 and the early-1940s, Baldwin Z23 class locomotives (formerly O.446 class) were regularly used for movements along the line.
-These were replaced by Clyde Engineering C30T class locomotives.
+Between 1920 and the early-1940s, Z23 class locomotives (formerly O.446 class) were regularly used for movements along the line.
+These were replaced by C30T class locomotives.
 After the 1950s, steam locomotives were replaced by those powered by diesel, remaining until the closure of the line.
-Passenger services were operated by NSWGR 600 class railcars, and goods services by AE Goodwin 48 class locomotives.
+Passenger services were operated by 600 class railcars, and goods services by 48 class diesel locomotives.